pgdouyon/Mazda.vim/README.md

 an explanation of the functionality and suggested mappings for each.

 If you don't want to bother with all of these different `<Plug>` mappings, you can just use `<Plug>MazdaToggle` which will zoom in on a region of text and open it in a zoom buffer, and when used in the zoom buffer will write the changes back to the original buffer and return you back to it.

-By default `<Plug>MazdaToggle` is mapped to gz.
 It's an operator when used outside of a zoom buffer (i.e. when zooming in) and a regular command otherwise.
 This duality may be a terrible idea, we'll see what happens...

 ###<Plug> Mappings